mihasya/mihasya.github.com/_posts/2015-07-12-sustainable-oss-projects.md

 ### Clarity

-In the summer of 2012, I did a brief contacting stint with Lirato.
+In the summer of 2012, I did a brief contacting stint with Librato.
 Among other things, I helped build a Java client library.
 They also asked me to tie that client to Coda's library, so I obliged and [submited a PR](https://github.com/dropwizard/metrics/pull/258).
 Coda replied fairly tersely: